lisawilliams/lisa/about.md

 permalink: /about/
 ---

 My name is Lisa Williams.
-I'm a technologist, creator, and entrepreneur.
-I've worked with NPR affilates, The Boston Globe, the MIT Media Lab and more.

 Professionally, my areas of interest include web development and and data visualization, particularly around individual and social transformation.

 Personally, my interests include contemporary art and vintage motorcycles.